Tonsa–Panjnad Link Canal

-The Taunsa–Panjnad Link Canal (abbreviated TP Link Canal) is an inter-river canal in Punjab, Pakistan.
-It diverts water from the Indus River at Taunsa Barrage to the Chenab River and Panjnad Headworks systems for irrigation and balancing of flows between western and eastern rivers.
-The canal was built as part of the post-Indus Waters Treaty link-canal programme under the Water and Power Development Authority (WAPDA).In 2025, the canal accounted for an estimated transfer of over 3,000 cusecs at its peak flow.
+The Tonsa–Panjnad Link Canal (abbreviated TP Link Canal) is an inter-river canal in Punjab, Pakistan.
+It diverts water from the Indus River at Tonsa Barrage to the Chenab River and Panjnad Headworks systems for irrigation and balancing of flows between western and eastern rivers.
+The canal was built as part of the post-Indus Waters Treaty link-canal programme under the Water and Power Development Authority (WAPDA).
+In 2025, the canal accounted for an estimated transfer of over 3,000 cusecs at its peak flow.

 History

 The canal was planned in the 1960s and commissioned in the 1970s as part of the Indus Basin "replacement work" designed to transfer surplus Indus water to the Chenab-Ravi system after the Indus Waters Treaty (1960).
 It was constructed to maintain irrigation supplies in southern Punjab during periods of low flow in the Chenab and its tributaries.

 Location and Length

-The canal takes off from the left bank of Taunsa Barrage on the Indus River and outfalls into the Panjnad system near the Muzaffargarh District.
+The canal takes off from the left bank of Tonsa Barrage on the Indus River and outfalls into the Panjnad system near the Muzaffargarh District.
 It has an authorised discharge capacity of about 12,000 cubic feet per second (cusecs) and a length of roughly 58 kilometres (36 mi).
 The canal passes through largely agricultural terrain and contributes to irrigation of cotton and wheat areas in Multan Division.